 Grants to the Long Island Estonian Society and Estonian Children's Summer Camp (Long Island Eesti Selts ja Lastesuvekodu)

 The Estonian Relief Committee is a regular financial supporter of the Long Island Estonian Educational Society which operates and maintains the 7 acre property.
 The site inlcudes: cabins, a pool, track, volleyball court, sauna and main hall with a kitchen and dining area.

-Many Estonian events are held there including the "Lastesuvekodu" summer camp, "Jaanipäev" and the annual Estonian-American Amateur Athletics sports day.
+Many Estonian events are held there including the annual "Lastesuvekodu" summer camp, "Jaanipäev" and the annual Estonian-American Amateur Athletics sports day.

-Grants to the Lakewood Estonian Association
+Grants to the Estonian American Amateur Athletes (Eesti Spordiliit USA-s)

-Grants to the NY Mixed Choir
+Grants to the NY Mixed Choir (NY Segakoor)